Does Medicare cover home healthcare?

-Who’s eligible for home health services?
+Who’s eligible for home healthcare services?

 1. You’re under the care of a doctor and get services under a plan of care created and reviewed by a doctor.

-2. You must need, and a doctor must certify that you need, 1 or more of these services:
+2. You need, and a doctor must certify that you need, 1 or more of these services:

 1. Intermittent skilled nursing care (other than drawing blood)